LearnOnDemandSystems/docs/lod/publish-lab-series.md

     1. Next to the **Organization** field, **select** the **Choose** button, then select the production organization that will own the Lab Series.
     1. **Select** the **Lab Profiles** that will be saved to the new production Lab Series.
 This can be any combination of Lab Profiles in the list, or you may choose **Select All** to add all Lab Profiles in the list to the new production Lab Series.

-## Launch Lab Profiles and Set Development Status
+### Launch Lab Profiles and Set Development Status

 Next, you must launch each Lab Profile one time to confirm that they launch and function as expected, and then set the Development Status to _Complete_.

 1. Navigate to the first Lab Profile in the new Lab Series.

 1. Launch the lab and confirm it launches and functions as expected.
-Once it is launched and you have confirmed it works as expected, end the lab from within the launched lab.
+Once it is launched and you have confirmed it works as expected, end the lab.

-1. **Edit** the Lab profile, and **Select** the drop-down menu next to the **Development Status** field.
+1. **Edit** the Lab profile, and **select** the drop-down menu next to the **Development Status** field.

 1. Change this to **Complete**.